Finding that special someone who you wish to share your journey with should never be taken for granted. You’re in a very fortunate position.

 Here are 4 variants of very popular Leila design set with a 0,50ct, 1,00ct, 1,50ct, 2,00ct diamond;

 All compromised diamonds have been eliminated at this stage.
 We can either stick to a set size you prefer.
-Recommend a range of options that stick to your budget but offer different size-color combinations.
+Recommend a range of options that stick to your budget but offer different size-colour combinations.

 At this stage we’d a spreadsheet over to you for browse and consider your options.
 We try to limit the options to under 20 diamonds.